04 Feb Ushuaia and Tierra del Fuego National Park: My First Discovery of Patagonia Wilderness

 A warm atmosphere welcomes guests at La Sirena y El Capitan.
 Great fish and seafood.

 Whether you’re short on time, don’t feel confident at visiting by yourself a country where English is little spoken, or wish to make a special experience, you may consider taking a guided tour.
-Here are a couple of interesting options.
+Here are a few interesting options.

 ♦ Half-Day Train to the End of the World and Tierra del Fuego: Ride the old train and discover the beauty of Tierra del Fuego National Park.